 A series of talks on addiction treatment, recovery, solutions and more.

-David is the former ED and Founder of Last Door Recovery Society with over 35 years of addiction treatment experience, David recently celebrated 36 years in recovery, hear his series of talks on addictDDddion treatment and recovery.
+David Pavlus is the founder and former Executive Director of Last Door Recovery Society, with over 35 years of addiction treatment experience.
+David recently celebrated 36 years in recovery, these are his legacy talks, a series on addiction treatment and recovery.

 What to do when you have addiction in the family?

 Taking care of your self first is key, addiction is a family disease.

 Being a family with an addict in recovery, in the beginning, is a bit of an identity crisis for a family.
 With over 35 years of experience in the addiction treatment industry David has seen many families tell their friends, “oh, our son?
 Or He’s in school in Connecticut.”

 There still is so much stigma for addiction and the recovery process.

 The shame, the guilt, the pain, the anger, the insanity.

 For people in recovery, David remembers when he was going to rent an apartment and when he meets the landlord.
 Once the landlord was told that he was in recovery, he didn’t get the apartment.